LTUC/amman-dotnet-401d2/Curriculum/Class01/FACILITATOR.md

 - The Readme.md for this directory is what should be student facing in the class repo.
 - Look in the resources folder to find the topics that should be covered in this lecture The topics that should be covered are:

+Before Class:
+1. If you are an afternoon lecture time, give the students the [Calculator Assignment](Calculator.md) before class.
+This assignment should be graded based off of weather or not a healthy attempt was made.
+It should only take them 2-3 hours to complete.

+Lecture Outline:

 1. Introduction to C# and ASP.NET (30 min)
 2. Different types in the language (30 min)
 	- Types Lecture located [here]("../Resources/Types.md")